-Descrip otion of Objective and Activities to Achieve Objectives Person/Agency Responsible Length of Time to complete Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/Impact OBJECT Identify a Common a standard policy and protocol for screening for (1) all we omen of child-bearing age a nd (2) all preg nancy and post-partum persons across the Short Term Develop a standard policy for screening of women of child-bearing age, pregnant and in the post- partum period.
+Des scription of Objective and Activities to Achieve Objectives Person/Agency Responsible Length of Time to complete Groups Expected to be Served/Reached/ Educated Description of Expected Outcomes/Impact • FIVE #1 a standard policy and protocol for screening for (1) ne Commonwealth. all women of child-bearin ng age and (2) all pregnancy and po st-partum persons Short Term Develop a standard policy for screening of women of child-bearing age, pregnant and in the postpartum period.
 This will be different for different points of entry: Define screening and testing, create an algorithm for when to use screening and testing, for example, universal drug screen/test, universal psycho-social screening, etc. Prenatal care: Obstetrician office No prenatal care: Emergency room/Walk in clinic Labor & Delivery Addiction treatment services Well baby/child visit through 2nd birthday with pediatrician and/or family practice provider.
 Work with payers to establish how screening will be billed and paid.
-Whose insurance (mom or baby) No insurance Private Pathways to Coordinated Care staff person in partnership with Virginia American College of Obstetricians and Gynecologists, American Academy of Pediatrics, Virginia Neonatal Perinatal Collaborative, local health districts Virginia Department of Health/Virginia Department of Social Services/Pathways to Coordinated Care staff person in partnership with private providers of addiction treatment services Virginia Department of Health/Virginia Neonatal 3-6 months Providers, educators, hospitals, agencies across the Commonwealth Have one standard policy and protocol for screening in Virginia.
+Whose insurance (mom or baby) No insurance Private Pathways to Coordinated Care staff person in partnership with Virginia American College of Obstetricians and Gynecologists, American Academy of Pediatrics, Virginia Neonatal Perinatal Collaborative, local health districts Virginia Department of Health/Virginia Department of Social Services/Pathways to Coordinated Care staff person in partnership with private providers of addiction treatment services 3-6 months Providers, educators, hospitals, agencies across the Commonwealth Have one standard policy and protocol for screening in Virginia.